How to buy Litecoin (LTC)

 A beginner’s guide to Litecoin (LTC) and how you can buy and sell this cryptocurrency.

 Litecoin (LTC) went live on 13 October 2011 as a fork on the bitcoin network.
 It’s very similar to bitcoin except it’s designed to be quicker and cheaper to transfer.

 These similarities have it regarded as a close relative of bitcoin, and its prices have historically risen and fallen with bitcoin prices.

-Quick guide: How can I buy Litecoin in Australia?
+Quick guide: How to buy Litecoin in Australia

 This is our quick guide to just one way to buy Litecoin.
 Compare some other options in the table below.